bootstrap-vue/bootstrap-vue/src/components/table/README.md

  - `YEAR` remains `YEAR`
  - `isActive` becomes `Is Active`

-These titles wil be displayed in the table header, in the order they appear in the **first** record of data.
+These titles will be displayed in the table header, in the order they appear in the **first** record of data.
 See the [**Fields**](#fields-column-definitions-) section below for customizing how field headings appear.